 Contacts the DFPS regional day care coordinator (RDCC) with information regarding any delays in completing the authorization and, if applicable, requests assistance from the RDCC in completing the authorization request

-Enters TWIST Counselor Notes explaining any delays that prevent local staff from meeting the three-business-days deadline for authorizing child care, as follows:
+Enters information in the child care case management system explaining any delays that prevent local staff from meeting the three-business-days deadline for authorizing child care, as follows:

 Form 2054 is prefilled by the DFPS IMPACT system, which may prevent some corrections or updates from being completed by an RDCC.
-If information in TWIST does not exactly match information on Form 2054, staff must email the RDCC with the discrepancies and carefully case-note the issue but proceed with .
+If information in the child care case management system does not exactly match information on Form 2054, staff must email the RDCC with the discrepancies and carefully case-note the issue but proceed with CCS.

 If a caregiver states that information provided by DFPS is incorrect, staff must instruct the caregiver to contact DFPS for any changes or updates and that CCS may not change information provided by DFPS until DFPS notifies local staff.

-Staff notifies the caregiver that are available and enters an appropriate TWIST Counselor Note of the outcome of the notification
+Staff notifies the caregiver that CCS are available and enters appropriate information of the outcome of the notification in the child care case management system.

 Note: All email communication from DFPS or an RDCC must be maintained by local staff.

-TWIST
+The Child Care Case Management System

-Boards must ensure that authorizations for DFPS entered into TWIST reflect exactly the following Form 2054 information:
+Boards must ensure that authorizations for DFPS CCS entered into the child care case management system reflect exactly the following Form 2054 information:

 Authorization Begin, End, or Termination dates